Published: 6/18/2008 | June 18th, 2008

 A few months ago, a book came out came out that swept the travel writing world.
 Do Travel Writers Go to Hell? caused a lot of controversy with its depiction of guidebook writing.
-Lonely Planet had to issue special statements to reassure users that its books were accurate.
+Lonely Planet even had to issue special statements to reassure users that its books were accurate.

 Nomadic Matt: Your book created a lot of controversy when it came out this year.
 Did you anticipate such a media firestorm?
-Did you think there would be such negative reaction to the novel?
+Did you think there would be such a negative reaction to the novel?

 Thomas Kohnstamm: I knew that there would be some controversy, but I assumed (perhaps naively) that the conversation would be based on what was actually said in my book.
-Much of the blow-up was based on speculation, rumors and misquotes.
+Much of the blow-up was based on speculation, rumors, and misquotes.
 99% of the people criticizing me and my book had not even seen a copy of the book or read a single page of it.

 That came from a conversation that I had with an Australian journalist about the issue of “desk updates” in travel writing.
 I wrote the History, Environment, Food & Drink, and Culture sections of that book – basically the intro of the guidebook.

 The journalist twisted my words to make them sound as if I had been paid by LP to go to Colombia and I personally determined that the money was insufficient and therefore lazily sat at home and made shit up.
 The whole newspaper article was written with the intent of being as sensational and scandalous as possible.

 Last month, I interviewed a travel writer who said that your book was an inaccurate description of the profession.
-According to him, a little self discipline, the ability to negotiate a fair contract, and some professionalism will get the job done.
+According to him, a little self-discipline, the ability to negotiate a fair contract, and some professionalism will get the job done.
 What’s your thoughts on this?

 Do Travel Writers Go to Hell? is about my experience as a young, wide-eyed travel writer working on my first project.
 It is not a book about my whole career as a travel writer.

 Many people get into serious financial trouble on their first project or two.
 If they don’t figure a way to make it work under the tight time and financial constraints, they are simply replaced by another wide-eyed travel writer who will work for little more than a byline and a chance to travel.
 The potential labor pool is practically limitless.

 Also, I received only the highest marks from Lonely Planet on my writing.
 I may have had some bumps in the road, but I always submitted quality work in the end.
-I ended up doing a lot more adventurous, cutting-edge research and insightful writing than many of those play-by-the-book earnest writers who spent all of there time visiting the same old hotels down the tourist trail.
+I ended up doing a lot more adventurous, cutting-edge research and insightful writing than many of those play-by-the-book earnest writers who spent all of their time visiting the same old hotels down the tourist trail.

-I read you once got pistol whipped while on assignment.
+I read you once got pistol-whipped while on assignment.
 From that story and your book, it seems guidebook writing is one interesting calamity after another.

-I was only pistol whipped once – fortunately.
+I was only pistol-whipped once – fortunately.
 I had a lot of crazy experiences as a travel writer, but I really like to get involved in what is going on in a given place and not just float through as a detached observer.
 Sometimes I get in over my head.